speakeztech/CloudflareFS/README.md

 </div>

-CloudflareFS is an ambitious initiative to bring the power of F# to the Cloudflare platform through comprehensive, type-safe bindings.
-We're looking to use F#-based automated tooling to auto-generate up-to-date F# bindings for Cloudflare's entire ecosystem, generated directly from their TypeScript definitions and OpenAPI specifications.
-So this project is as much about updating the Hawaii and Glutinum projects as it is about building these bindings for use with Cloudflare.
+CloudflareFS brings F# to the Cloudflare platform through comprehensive, type-safe bindings auto-generated from TypeScript definitions and OpenAPI specifications.
+This project aims to advance both the binding generation tools (Hawaii and Glutinum) and eventually deliver production-ready F# libraries for Cloudflare's entire ecosystem.

-Our vision is to enable functional-first, type-safe development for edge computing and cloud infrastructure, where F# developers can leverage the full capabilities of Cloudflare's platform with the same confidence and expressiveness they expect from their language.
+Our vision is to enable functional-first, type-safe development for edge computing and cloud infrastructure.

 ## Overview